-The simple answer: Yes.
-There is no danger mixing synthetic and conventional motor oil; however, conventional oil will detract from the superior performance of synthetic oil and reduce its benefits.
+Yes.
+There is no danger mixing synthetic and conventional motor oil.
+However, conventional oil will detract from the superior performance of synthetic oil and reduce its benefits.
 In this post, we’ll also look at if it’s safe to use regular oil after synthetic oil.

-While it’s safe to top-off an engine that normally uses AMSOIL synthetic motor oil with conventional oil, we recommend changing the oil at your earliest convenience.
+While it’s safe to top off an engine that normally uses AMSOIL synthetic motor oil with conventional oil, we recommend changing the oil at your earliest convenience.
 In fact, AMSOIL does not support extended drain intervals where oils have been mixed.